-Through 2014, approximately \$18 million has been invested by GNP to develop the mine with an additional \$5 million budgeted for 2015.
-The total mine preparation expenditures to complete the mine are comparable to total costs, adjusted for inflation, as estimated in our 2009 preliminary assessment study for a similar mine plane.
-Plant and mine construction for the first stage of extraction are scheduled for completion in May 2015.
-All costs up to commercial extraction (as defined in the joint venture agreement) are required to be funded by NyacAU and will be paid back from cash flow from gold extraction (as defined in the joint venture agreement).
+Through 2016, approximately US\$30.8 million has been invested in GNP for capital expenditures and working capital of which approximately \$7.0 million has already been paid back to NyacAU from revenue.
+Plant and mine construction for the first stage of extraction were completed during the 2015 season with initial extraction beginning.
+Extraction continued during the 2016 season and is projected to increase in coming years.
+All costs up to commercial production (as defined in the joint venture agreement) are required to be funded by NyacAU and will be paid back from cash flow from gold production (as defined in the joint venture agreement).

-Goldrich has completed approximately 15,000 feet of drilling to date on the upper half of the Little Squaw Creek placer project and outlined 10.5 million cubic yards of mineralized material, at an average head grade of 0.025 ounces of gold per cubic yard for an estimated total of approximately 250,000 contained ounces.
+We have completed approximately 15,000 feet of drilling to date on the upper half of the Little Squaw Creek placer project and outlined 10.5 million cubic yards of mineralized material, at an average head grade of 0.025 ounces of gold per cubic yard for an estimated total of approximately 250,000 contained ounces.
 The mineralized material at Chandalar is not a mineral reserve as defined in SEC Industry Guide 7.
 Based on a targeted extraction rate of 20,000 ounces of gold per year and the mineralized material drilled out to date, the Little Squaw Creek mine would have a mine life of approximately 12 years.
 Little Squaw Creek is one of seven potential placer targets on the Chandalar property and is open to expansion.
 Mining operations at the Chandalar mine utilize conventional gravity technologies for gold recovery.
 All plants will employ a recirculating closed-loop water system to minimize water usage and protect the environment.